All posts by Cliff Warner

 3. Spa-Like Bathroom

 No luxury home is complete without at least one bathroom that’s fit for a spa.
-The features included in a luxurious bathroom can vary from home to home, but they generally include heated flooring, high-end materials such as stone, tile or marble, and soaking tubs.
-The shower in a spa bathroom might have a rain head, and the windows in the room should let in plenty of natural light.
+The features included in a luxurious bathroom can vary from home to home, but they generally include heated flooring, high-end materials such as stone, tile, or marble, and soaking tubs.
+The shower in a spa bathroom might have a rainhead, and the windows in the room should let in plenty of natural light.

 Small touches can contribute to the atmosphere of the space.
 For example, a beautiful chandelier can elevate the appearance of the bathroom.
 Wooden furniture and stone countertops add a calming, organic touch.
 The spa bathroom should be a place where a person can wash or soak away any cares and stresses of their day.